-Checkmate: If the kingcannot begot out of check, it is said to be 'checkmated" and the game ends immediately.
-The player who has checkmated his opponent's king isdeclared as the winner.
+Checkmate: If the king cannot get out of check, it is said to be 'checkmated' and the game ends immediately.
+The player who has checkmated his opponent's king is declared as the winner.

 The Completion of the Game:

 You have won a game: